docs/open-reusables/README.md

 ## How it works

-After selecting some text, run the extension using the keyboard shortcut:
+Either select some text containing a reusable or a variable, or just click inside a reusable or variable to place the cursor there, then run the extension using the keyboard shortcut:

 **Mac**: control + command + o

 **Windows**: control + alt + o

-Or choose **Open reusable file** from the command palette.
+Alternatively run the extension from the command palette by choosing **Open reusable file**.

 ## Installation